indiesense/indiesense.github.io/_posts/2016-02-07-Slime-Rancher.md

 <img class="gfyitem" data-id="LazyNegligibleAlaskanhusky" />

 Capturing and raising slimes is fun, and overall is a very relaxing experience.
 While there are some things that I definitely want to see added to the game, for the most part, the core of the game is solidly built and I can’t wait to see what Monomi Park has to offer for the game.
-The game is currently out on Steam and in Early Access and available for 19.99.
+The game is currently out on [Steam](http://indiesense.github.io/reviews/Slime-Rancher) and in Early Access and available for 19.99.

 <img class="gfyitem" data-id="PrestigiousAdvancedFennecfox" />
-As charming as Slime Rancher is, it’s still an Early Access game and it shows.
+Look ma, no clipping!